jina-ai/jina/docs/concepts/orchestration/scale-out.md

 Consensus-based replication using RAFT is a distributed algorithm designed to provide fault tolerance and consistency in a distributed system.
 In a distributed system, the nodes may fail, and messages may be lost or delayed, which can lead to inconsistencies in the system.
 The problem with traditional replication methods is that they can't guarantee consistency in a distributed system in the presence of failures.
 This is where consensus-based replication using RAFT comes in.
-In this approach, each Executor can be considered as a Finite State Machine, which means that it has a set of states that it can be in, and a set of transitions that it can make between those states.
+With this approach, each Executor can be considered as a Finite State Machine, meaning it has a set of potential states and a set of transitions that it can make between those states.
 Each request that is sent to the Executor can be considered as a log entry that needs to be replicated across the cluster.

-In order to enable this kind of replication, we need to consider:
+To enable this kind of replication, we need to consider:

-- Specify which methods of the Executor {ref}` could be updating its internal state <stateful-executor>`.
+- Specify which methods of the Executor {ref}` can update its internal state <stateful-executor>`.
 - Tell the deployment to use the RAFT consensus algorithm by setting the `--stateful` argument.
 - Set values of replicas compatible with RAFT.
-RAFT requires a minimum of 3 replicas to guarantee consistency.
+RAFT requires at least three replicas to guarantee consistency.
 - Pass the `--peer-ports` argument so that the RAFT cluster can recover from a previous configuration of replicas if existed.
 - Optionally you can pass `--raft-configuration` parameter to tweak the behavior of the consensus module.
 You can understand the values to pass from
 [Hashicorp's RAFT library](https://github.com/ongardie/hashicorp-raft/blob/master/config.go).